Health Studies (Health Professional Education: Teaching) MSc 2017-18

 • This course is suitable for health care practitioners, registered with a professional body such as the HCPC or the NMC.

 • Have at least 3 years post-registration employment.

-• Have an Honours degree or equivalent.
+• An Honours degree (2:2 or above) or equivalent.

 • If you wish to complete either Independent and Supplementary Prescribing

 This module helps to prepare you to be an Independent and Supplementary Prescriber.
 You will explore the relevant law, ethics, policy, evidence -based and practice components of prescribing.
 You will be assessed through coursework, an examination in pharmacology and numeracy, in practice by your medical mentor, as well as complete an in-class test which will be assessed on a pass/refer/fail basis.